Understanding Web Storage APIs

 }

-JSON.stringify/JSON.parseto a Web Worker viapostMessageto completely isolate the main thread. - Always implement exponential backoff or circuit breakers if
+JSON.stringify/JSON.parseto a Web Worker viapostMessageto isolate the main thread. - Apply exponential backoff or a circuit breaker if

-The storage event is the native mechanism for cross-tab communication.
-Crucially, it only fires in other tabs/windows sharing the same origin, never in the originating context.
-This design prevents infinite event loops but requires explicit state reconciliation strategies.
+The storage event is the native mechanism for cross-tab communication over localStorage.
+It only fires in other tabs/windows sharing the same origin, never in the originating context, and it does not fire for sessionStorage.
+This design prevents infinite event loops but requires explicit state reconciliation.

 Common synchronization challenges in PWAs:

-storageevent fires asynchronously after the DOM updates, which can cause temporary UI desync. - Missing Listeners: Dynamically attached listeners may miss events dispatched during initialization.
+storageevent fires asynchronously, which can cause temporary UI desync. - Missing listeners: Dynamically attached listeners may miss events dispatched during initialization.

 const channel = new BroadcastChannel('app_state_sync');